Master Digital Marketing, WordPress, SEO

 3. Change Font Spacing and Height

-What did I mean with this?
+What did I mean by this?

-A perfect spacing would certainly make the readability better and encourage the readers to go through the whole blog post and to spend more time on your blog as well.
+Perfect spacing would certainly make the readability better and encourage the readers to go through the whole blog post and to spend more time on your blog as well.

 Check out the below example to understand the difference.